El-Coder/F5-Automation-and-Orchestration/docs/class4/module2/lab2.rst

-Using AS3 with Big-IQ – Getting Started
+Using AS3 with BIG-IQ – Getting Started
 -----------------------------------

 You can use the same method to post a declaration to AS3 on BIG-IQ as for BIG-IP.
 F5 disables basic authentication for HTTP/HTTPS requests to the BIG-IQ API by default for security enhancement.